Common Information

 Ref

-;These reference types usually require a C-type pointer for construction;
+;These reference types generally require a C-style pointer for construction;

-These reference types are generally lightweight, and copying them does not incur significant overhead;
+These reference types are generally lightweight, with copying and passing incurring minimal overhead;

 operator bool()